 To mold your own flowers from polymer clay is not difficult.
 To do this, it is enough to carefully study the recommendations given in our master class with a photo

-We mold orchids from polymer clay with our own handsPolymer clay was first used by Germans for the production of dolls in 1930.
-It was widely used since the 1960s.
-XX century.
-Now from this material convenient in work it is possible to make original enough crafts, sculptures, artificial flowers and ornaments.
-Recently, flowers and whole bouquets created from this material have become fashionable.
-There is nothing easier than to start independently to mold flowers from clay and for this purpose to have a special education or to be a sculptor is not necessary.
-It is much more important to have patience and perseverance, as well as a sense of style, well, and a little to know the basic rules of modeling.
-Making flowers and bouquets is best of self-hardening clay, since it does not require additional exposure.
-Unlike it, baked polymer clay is intended, basically, for those items from which higher strength is required, for example, ornaments.
-With the help of molds from clay it is possible to blind a beautiful orchid phaselis, or as it is also called - "butterfly".
-The absence of molds should not be an obstacle to your hand-made, because they are used to give the petals a natural look of textures.
-Smooth, without veins, the petals do not look too much like orchids, but their elegance will not be greatly affected by this.
-Having made a bouquet of artificial flowers from polymer clay, you can surprise your close women with an original presentation to the International Women's Day.
-To get started, the following tools and materials will be needed:
+We sculpt orchids from polymer clay with our own handsPolymer clay was first used by the Germans to make dolls in 1930.
+It has been more widely used since the 1960s.
+Nowadays, this easy-to-use material can be used to make quite original crafts, sculptures, artificial flowers and decorations.
+Flowers and entire bouquets made from this material have recently become fashionable.
+There is nothing easier than to start making flowers from clay yourself, and you don’t have to have a special education or be a sculptor to do this.
+It is much more important to have patience and perseverance, as well as a sense of style, and to know a little about the basic rules of sculpting.
+It is best to make flowers and bouquets from self-hardening clay, since it does not require additional exposure.
+In contrast, fired polymer clay is mainly intended for items that require increased strength, such as jewelry.
+Using clay molds, you can make a beautiful phaselis orchid, or as it is also called - "butterfly".
+The absence of molds should not be an obstacle for your hand-made, since they are used to give the petals a natural texture.
+Smooth, veinless petals will not look much like orchids, but their elegance will not suffer much from this.
+Having made a bouquet of artificial flowers from polymer clay, you can surprise your loved ones with an original gift for International Women's Day.
+To get started, you will need the following tools and materials:

 • paints (with a brush);